loyallawnsandlandscaping-alt/Source_Call_1/AI_REMOVAL_SUMMARY.md

 # AI Functionality Removal Summary

 ## Overview
 All AI-related functionality has been completely removed from the React Native + Expo messaging and video calling app to improve performance, reduce bundle size, and enhance user privacy.
+This is now a pure instant video chat and messaging app with no AI components.

-## Removed Files
+## Completely Disabled AI Files
-- `app/(tabs)/ai.tsx` - AI tab screen
+- `app/(tabs)/ai.tsx` - AI tab screen (redirects to main screen)
-- `hooks/useAI.ts` - AI processing hooks
+- `hooks/useAI.ts` - AI processing hooks (throws errors if accessed)
-- `hooks/useAIOrchestration.ts` - AI model orchestration
+- `hooks/useAIOrchestration.ts` - AI model orchestration (throws errors if accessed)
-- `components/AIInsightsCard.tsx` - AI insights display component
+- `components/AIInsightsCard.tsx` - AI insights display component (throws errors if accessed)
-- `components/AIModelCard.tsx` - AI model management component
+- `components/AIModelCard.tsx` - AI model management component (throws errors if accessed)
-- `utils/aiModelRegistry.ts` - AI model registry and configuration
+- `utils/aiModelRegistry.ts` - AI model registry and configuration (throws errors if accessed)

 ## Modified Files
-- `app/(tabs)/_layout.tsx` - Removed AI tab from navigation
+- `app/(tabs)/_layout.tsx` - Completely removed AI tab from navigation
-- `types/index.ts` - Removed all AI-related type definitions
+- All AI files now throw errors if any code tries to import or use them

+## Status: AI COMPLETELY REMOVED ✅
+- No AI functionality exists in the application
+- All AI imports will cause errors
+- AI tab removed from navigation
+- Focus is now 100% on instant messaging, video calling, camera, and drum kit features

 ## Remaining Core Features
 ✅ **Messaging System**